-How to Become a Certified Breast Navigator through the National Consortium of Breast Centers’ (NCBC) Breast Navigator Certification Program
+How to Become a Certified Breast Health Clinical Navigator (BHCN) through the National Consortium of Breast Centers’ (NCBC) Breast Navigator Certification Program

 The rationale for eligibility requirements and verification is to have a well-educated and experienced medial professional who has the desire and ability to further their education through certification, to improve the delivery of care and patient outcomes in their practice, clinic, or breast center.
 Education combined with experience, and certifications or licensure demonstrate dedication to the overall goals.